 The cheapest paint isn't the most profitable.
 Here's how to spec the right product, protect your margins, and have a conversation clients actually understand.

 A lot of painters default to the cheapest paint they can get away with.
 The logic seems sound: lower material cost = better margin.
-But it usually doesn't work out that way.
+It usually doesn't work out that way.

-Here's why: cheap paint has lower hide, which means more coats.
+Cheap paint has lower hide, which means more coats.
 More coats means more labour, more time, more product.
-By the time you're done, you've spent more on materials and labour than if you'd used a better paint to begin with.
+By the time you're done, you've often spent more on materials and labour than if you'd used a better paint to begin with.

 We recommend presenting three options: good, better, best.
-This does two things: it gives clients a choice (people like choice), and it anchors the conversation away from price and toward value.
+It gives clients a choice (people like choice), and it anchors the conversation away from price and toward value.

 Solid performance, good coverage, easy to apply.
 Appropriate for rental properties, low-traffic spaces, or budget-conscious clients who understand the trade-off.